w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 If there is only one shadow, it is guaranteed to be an item or creature.
 If you see more than one shadow, however, it can be an item, a creature, or a mine.
 If you look at the image above, you can see the shadow on the right has spiked points coming out of it and it has a slightly clearer shape.
 This tells you it is the mine and you want to select the other shadow to catch.

 Move your tool to the shadow you want and click catch to pull something from the water.
 While fishing, you have one minute to fish before the catch will get away.
-Avoid running into or going over a mine, as if you do it will end the fishing game and damage any tools you are using.
+Avoid running into or going over a mine, as it will end the fishing game and damage any tools you are using.

 If you want to shorten the time between fishing, decrease the number of mines, or improve the shape of the shadows so you can see what you are catching, there are skills you can upgrade to help in <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a>.